George Sax Receives N.D. Illinois Award for Excellence in Pro Bono Service

 Ted Banks was recently named as Compliance Monitor by the Competition Bureau of Canada to oversee compliance with a Consent Agreement issued in connection with a proposed joint venture between Air Canada and United Airlines.
 According to the Agreement, the airlines are not allowed to share commercially sensitive information on 14 key routes between Canada and the United States where the Competition Bureau was concerned that the combined market share of the two carriers might lead to significant price increases.

-The latest issue of Law Technology News features attorney Ted Banks speaking his mind on the new iPad Mini and similar devices.
+The October 23, 2012 issue of Legaltech News features attorney Ted Banks speaking his mind on the new iPad Mini and similar devices.
 Read the article here.

-ABA President Appoints Scharf to Presidential Task Force and Commission
+ABA President Appointed Stephanie Scharf to Presidential Task Force and Commission

 American Bar Association President Laurel Bellows has appointed Stephanie Scharf, effective August 8, 2012 to the ABA’s Commission on Women in the Profession as well as a special ABA Task Force to make recommendations for improving gender differences in lawyer compensation.
 Ms. Scharf is well known for her statistical analysis of the progress of women in private practice, under the auspices of research conducted by the NAWL Foundation.
 Commenting upon her appointment, Ms. Scharf stated: “I am deeply honored to be able to work with many distinguished lawyers involved with the Commission and the Task Force, and participate in moving the ABA forward in addressing these important issues."